Current Art History Graduate Students

 • Email: joanna.platt@temple.edu

-• Joanna Platt is a Ph.D. student specializing in modern and contemporary art history.
+• Joanna Platt is A PhD student specializing in modern and contemporary art history.
 Her primary interests are the representation of labor and the economics of art and production, especially regarding issues of class and social status.
 Joanna is currently researching Philadelphia’s connections to the Works Progress Administration-sponsored Fine Art Project, specifically issues of inclusivity in the Fine Print Workshop.

 • Read More